KAKUNIN

 from kakunin.integrations.scope import verify_agent_scope

-# Only executes if cert is valid + scope matches
+# Only executes if the agent is active and holds the required scope

 ...